On manifolds with infinitely many fillable contact structures: Isotropic submanifolds avoiding Reeb chords

 where $\hat z:=\mathring{\text{\textnormal{ev}}}_{\mathcal{I}}(z)$.
 If $c=pr_2(z)$ is a regular value, then $d_z (pr_2) (T_zZ)=T_{c}\mathcal{E}$.
 Therefore, $d_z\mathring{\text{\textnormal{ev}}}_{\iota_c}=(d_z{\mathring{\text{\textnormal{ev}}}_{\mathcal{I}}})|_{T_z\mathcal{D}}$ induces an isomorphism $T_z\mathcal{D}/d_z (pr_1)(T_zZ)\to T_{\hat z}(M{\times} M)/T_{\hat z}\Delta M$, which implies the conclusion.\end{proof}

-\begin{theo} Let $S$ be a closed subcritical isotropic submanifold having a trivial neighborhood in a contact manifold $(M, \xi)$ such that $S\subset M$ satisfies the $(\lambda, T)$-transversality condition for some fixed $\lambda$, e.g.\ obtained from Ex.\ \ref{FORFREE}.
-Then one can find an isotropic submanifold $S_c=\iota_c(S)$ with $\iota_c$ isotropically isotopic to $\iota_0$, such that $S_c$ has no Reeb chord of $R_\lambda$ of length $\leq T$. \end{theo}
+\begin{theorem} Let $S$ be a closed subcritical isotropic submanifold having a trivial neighborhood in a contact manifold $(M, \xi)$ such that $S\subset M$ satisfies the $(\lambda, T)$-transversality condition for some fixed $\lambda$, e.g.\ obtained from Ex.\ \ref{FORFREE}.
+Then one can find an isotropic submanifold $S_c=\iota_c(S)$ with $\iota_c$ isotropically isotopic to $\iota_0$, such that $S_c$ has no Reeb chord of $R_\lambda$ of length $\leq T$. \end{theorem}

 \begin{proof} Lem.\ \ref{THICKENING} and Cor.\ \ref{GENERICITY} imply the existence of an isotropic embedding $\iota_c: S\to M$ isotropically isotopic to $\iota_0$ such that $\iota_c$ satisfies $(CT)$.
 The isotropic submanifold $\iota_c(S)$ then has no Reeb chord of length $\leq T$ by Cor.\ \ref{NOCHORD}. \end{proof}